SimoBkr/SimoBkr/README.md

-- 👋 Hi, I'm @MohamedBakadir
+- 👋 Hi, I'm Mohamed From Morocco
 - 👀 I'm interested in backend developement
 - 🌱 I'm currently learning MCP Using JAVA
 - 💞️ I'm looking to collaborate on bigger projects & to learn new things everyday !